 There are always opportunities we can take that will improve the way in which we plan and provide our services.
-In particular in the next year the ACD/NCN development programme and the ISPB opportunities include:
+In particular in the next year the ACD/NCN development programme and the ISPB opportunities include -

-- Provide greater leadership across our services with better collaboration between partner organisations to identify and meet the needs of the local population. - Support and influence the development an Integrated Workforce Plan which reflects both the local sustainability of services and the ambitions of the borough. - Identify service pathway gaps, barriers and opportunities articulated by clusters/ professional collaboratives and Local Authorities - Undertake Integrated Planning based on detailed assessment of needs and operational plans which set common ambitions between partners for integrated service delivery.

-- To work together to support sustainable resources for health and social care service providers to effectively meet the needs of the population. - To implement the Redesign of Older Persons programme to better meet the needs of our residents and to provide care in, or as close to, home as possible. - To align and jointly commission a suite of services from organisations that can deliver innovative, outcomes-based services, based upon need. - To enable delivery of services to realise the objectives and actions outlined in this plan - To create a culture which motivates all partners within the borough to use an innovative approach and intelligence to drive continuous improvements in the provision of integrated services. - To ensure continuous engagement with local communities on the work of the ISPB and how it is meeting local needs.
+- Provide greater leadership across our services with better collaboration between partner organisations to identify and meet the needs of the local population. - Support and influence the development an Integrated Workforce Plan which reflects both the local sustainability of services and the ambitions of the borough. - Identify service pathway gaps, barriers and opportunities articulated by clusters/ professional collaboratives and Local Authorities - Undertake Integrated Planning based on detailed assessment of needs and operational plans which set common ambitions between partners for integrated service delivery. - To work together to support sustainable resources for health and social care service providers to effectively meet the needs of the population. - To implement the Redesign of Older Persons programme to better meet the needs of our residents and to provide care in, or as close to, home as possible. - To align and jointly commission a suite of services from organisations that can deliver innovative, outcomes-based services, based upon need. - To enable delivery of services to realise the objectives and actions outlined in this plan - To create a culture which motivates all partners within the borough to use an innovative approach and intelligence to drive continuous improvements in the provision of integrated services. - To ensure continuous engagement with local communities on the work of the ISPB and how it is meeting local needs https://gov.wales/sites/default/files/statistics-and-research/2018-12/150226-communities-first-process-evaluation-appendix1-en.pdf

-Chapter 2- Place Based Care / Care Closer to Home Caerphilly
+Chapter 2- The Place-Based Care Model for Caerphilly